nov-lang/nov/README.md

 Doc comments are used to automatically generate documentation.

 ## Functions
+Nov functions can be understood as lazy or postponed expressions that takes parameters.

 Parameters are immutable by default.

 Parenthesis are specific to functions, whenever there is a parenthesis there is a function involved.